TZstatsADS/Fall2020-Project2-group5/doc/a_note_on_contributions.md

-Project Finding a job under COVID-19 in the US
+**Project: Finding a job under COVID-19 in the US**

-Team members: Citina Liang, Henan Xu, Xiangning Han
+**Team members**: Citina Liang, Henan Xu, Xiangning Han

-Summary: In this project, we developed a user friendly dashboard with Shiny app to help people better understand the current situation about the pandemic and the unemployment rate in different states in the US.
+**Summary**: In this project, we developed a user friendly dashboard with Shiny app to help people better understand the current situation about the pandemic and the unemployment rate in different states in the US.

 [Contribution Statement]